DanKosgey/jays-shop/supabase/DATABASE_SCHEMA_DESIGN.md

 ### 3.1 Order Items (already defined above)
 This junction table represents the many-to-many relationship between orders and products.

+### 3.2 Customer-Order Relationship
+The orders table has a direct foreign key relationship to the customers table through the customer_id column.
+This allows for efficient querying of customer orders and aggregation of customer statistics.

 ## 4. Indexes

 ### 4.1 Profiles Indexes